gottstech/gotts/docs/nit.md

 But obviously the attacker does not know the private key of _I<sub>2</sub>_, therefore can not calculate that _u<sub>2</sub>_, the Rogue-Key attack fail.

-### Signature Optimization for Multiple Inputs Singer Signer
+### Signature Optimization for Multiple Inputs Single Signer

 The revised signature scheme at [above](#Fix-of-Rogue-Key-Attack) makes use of multiple random _R_, because normally it is forbidden to reuse same _R_ for signature to avoid _De-Randomization attack_ (refer to _ComSig_ [paper](https://github.com/gottstech/gotts/wiki/ComSig-Signature)).